 - President: Jeremy Mortl, Messersmith Manufacturing (email@example.com)

 - Secretary/Treasurer: T.J.
 Morice, TNT Ventures LLC (firstname.lastname@example.org)

 Members by State

 Heating the Midwest Action Teams work on specific Heating the Midwest initiatives.
 They conduct meaningful research, develop information and resources, and perform outreach and engagement – all focused on expanding the knowledge and information needed to expand biomass thermal.
+If interested in leading or participating in an action team, please contact HTM leadership.
 Our current Action Teams are outlined below:

 Biomass Resources and Demographics

 Team Leader: Open